Canadian province to sue drug companies over opioids

 Continue Reading Below

-Nearly 4,000 Canadians died from apparent opioid overdoses last year.
-British Columbia remained the province hardest hit by the opioid crisis, with 1,450 deaths, up from 974 in 2016.
+Nearly 4,000 Canadians died from apparent opioid overdoses last year, while B.C. remained the province hardest hit by the opioid crisis, with 1,399 deaths, up from 974 in 2016, according to Statistics Canada.
 The province declared a public health emergency in 2016.

+"Today, another three or four people will die from an overdose in British Columbia," said Judy Darcy, the province's minister of mental health and addictions.

+In the U.S., drug makers are facing hundreds of lawsuits from governments alleging the companies played a role in sparking opioid addiction and an overdose crisis that killed 42,000 Americans in 2016.